astha-tiwari5/salary-prediction/README.md

-# 📈 Salary Prediction using Linear Regression
+# 📈 Salary Prediction using Multiple Regression

-This project demonstrates a simple **Linear Regression** model built with Python and scikit-learn to predict salaries based on **age** and **years of experience**.
+This project demonstrates a simple **Multiple Regression** model built with Python and scikit-learn to predict salaries based on **age** and **years of experience**.
 It's a foundational machine learning project perfect for beginners who want to understand model training, evaluation, and visualization.

 ---